-Yes, using simple, quantifiable diagnostic criteria, your CAMBRA dentist can classify your risk and help you build a treatment plan specific to your oral health needs.
+Yes, using simple, quantifiable diagnostic criteria, your CAMBRA dentist can classify your risk and help you build a dental cavities treatment plan specific to your oral health needs.

 Nope.
-A cavity is an infection that will never heal on its own and the longer you wait for treatment the risk increases for the infection to spread into the pulp and damage the structure of the tooth.
+A cavity is an infection that will never heal on its own and the longer you wait for treatment, the higher the risk of the infection spreading into the pulp and damaging the structure of the tooth.

-Bacterial biofilm imbalance, dry mouth or saliva, medications that cause dry mouth, sugary drinks and snacks, and poor home care are all common risk factors.
+Bacterial biofilm imbalance, dry mouth or saliva, medications that cause dry mouth, sugary drinks and snacks, and poor home care are all common dental caries risk factors.

 “My wife and I have been using CTX4 for a year.
 I was put off by the price, but I realized it's less expensive than having a dentist fill cavities.”Gel 1100 | Anti-Cavity Fluoride Tooth Gel with Nano Hydroxyapatite

 CariFree products can help interrupt the disease process a number of ways, preventing the cavities from ever forming.
 The unique pH correcting formula of CariFree products helps make the oral environment unfavorable for acid-loving, caries-causing bacteria.
 The high pH from the CariFree system also protects tooth enamel from having minerals dissolved away in acidic conditions.
 The products contain nano hydroxyapatite, which teeth can use to repair missing minerals from the enamel, particularly in the high pH environment the products create.
 Xylitol, a natural, non-nutritive sweetener, has several dental benefits when it comes to dental caries prevention.
 It makes bacteria less able to stick together in a tough to remove biofilm.
 Caries-causing bacteria also eat the xylitol but cannot use it for energy or to reproduce.
 So, the bacteria starve to death while eating xylitol.